gmlc-dispatches/dispatches/docs/unit_models/concrete_thermal_storage.rst

 Variables Used
 --------------

-The Ccs Model uses the follow variables:
+The Concrete Thermal Storage Model uses the follow variables:

 ================ ====== ============================================================================
 Variable         Name   Notes